 - Tap Storage.

 - Navigate through the folders to find your desired file.

 Below are a few tips to help users find files on their computer.

 Find all GIF picture files on the computer

-In the Named field, type *.gif and specify the C:\ drive in the Look in field.
+Type *.gif In the search text field.
 The *.gif indicates any file that ends with a file extension of .gif.
 The .gif can be replaced with any file extension.
 Below are a few examples of the common extensions you may use.

 Find any files that contain help in the name

-In the Named field, type *help*.* and specify the C:\ drive in the Look in field.
-The *help* indicates anything containing name and the .* indicates that the file can end with any extension.
+Type *help*.* in the search text field.
+The *help* indicates any file containing the word "help" in the file name and the ".*" indicates that the file can end with any extension.

-Additional information, examples, and help with wildcards as seen in both of the above examples can also be found on our wildcard definition page.
+Additional information, examples, and help with wildcards, as seen in the above examples, is available on our wildcard page.